carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 Option Marshalling Infrastructure
 ---------------------------------

-The option marshalling infrastructure automates the parsing of command line arguments into ``CompilerInvocation`` and their generation from ``CompilerInvocation``.
+The option marshalling infrastructure automates the parsing of the Clang ``-cc1`` frontend command line arguments into ``CompilerInvocation`` and their generation from ``CompilerInvocation``.
 The system replaces lots of repetitive C++ code with simple, declarative tablegen annotations and it's being used for the majority of the ``-cc1`` command line interface.
 This section provides an overview of the system.

+**Note:** The marshalling infrastructure is not intended for driver-only options.
+Only options of the ``-cc1`` frontend need to be marshalled to/from ``CompilerInvocation`` instance.

 To read and modify contents of ``CompilerInvocation``, the marshalling system uses key paths, which are declared in two steps.
 First, a tablegen definition